-- 1. Work with both District 34 and 117 and determine future enrollment projections and identify the best location for future elementary or middle schools. - 2.
+- 1. Work with both District 34 and 117 and determine future enrollment projections and identify the best location for future elementary or middle schools.
+In addition, schedule biannual meetings between Village Staff and the Staff for both school districts. - 2.
 Work with the School District in adopting a more accurate student generator table that reflects current demographic trends. - 3.
 Create a bi-annual meeting schedule between the Village and the various homeowner associations to improve communications. - 4.
 Create several new pages relating to the Downtown and other community events on the Village's website.